Siphonophore: Reproduction

 The modes of reproduction for siphonophores vary among the different species, and to this day, several modes remain unknown.
 Generally, a single zygote begins the formation of a colony of zooids.
 The fertilized egg matures into a protozooid, which initiates the budding process and creation of a new zooid.
 This process repeats until a colony of zooids forms around the central stalk.
 In contrast, several species reproduce using polyps.
 Polyps can hold eggs and/or sperm and can be released into the water from the posterior end of the siphonophore.
 The polyps may then be fertilized outside of the organism.

-Siphonophores use gonophores to make the reproductive gametes.
+Siphonophores use the gonophore organ to make the reproductive gametes.
 Gonophores are either male or female; however, the types of gonophores in a colony can vary among species.
 Species are characterized as monoecious or dioecious based on their gonophores.
 Monoecious species contain male and female gonophores in a single zooid colony, whereas dioecious species harbor male and female gonophores separately in different colonies of zooids.

+Some siphonophore species within the Calycophorae clade release eudoxids, which are zooid clusters, instead of reproduction through gonophore organs.
+There is limited research on the mechanistic release of eudoxid fragments for reproduction, and studies are determining whether to consider them as clustered communities or individuals.
+Recent research has identified eudoxid tissue remodeling before release by a specified muscle, as well as a dispersal mechanism that temporarily alters siphonophore buoyancy.

+Zooids come together out of a necessity for survival.
+They reproduce via fission.
+This process happens inside a colony.
+In the colony, there is a main linear chain of a main zooid which produces secondary zooids.
+Fission occurs on the outermost chain.